 - Exercising significant responsibility in a family, community, employment, or through activities

 - Attaining a college-preparatory education in the face of significant personal adversity.

 - Attaining a college-preparatory education despite economic disadvantage (Washington state residents only)

 - Demonstrating cultural awareness or unique perspectives or experiences

 The entire application, including the essays and extra curricular activities, is important in the individualized application review.
 We encourage you to use the application to share with the University who you are and what is important to you.
 Put your best foot forward and never stop preparing for your transition to college-level studies.

 Because the University receives 45,000 freshman applications, the entire review process takes time to complete.
 While this process requires patience on the part of applicants, the benefit is that each applicant is reviewed as an individual.

 Admission decisions are made only after all freshman applications have been reviewed.
-Therefore, admission decisions are sent between March 1 and March 15, 2018.
 The UW does not participate in an early decision or early action notification plan.